 Similar to a homeowners' insurance, landlord insurance helps to protect a dwelling against potential liabilities.

-Of course, you'll want to prepare your property for winter and implement additional measures to protect it, but it's always best to err on the side of caution and get insured.
+Of course, you'll want to prepare your property for winter and implement additional measures to protect it, but it's always best to err on the side of caution and get landlord insurance.

 Common liabilities covered by a landlord policy include:

 - Loss of rental income.
-Your losses may be covered in the event you’re unable to rent your home, or if your property gets damaged in a covered event.
+Your losses may be covered in the event you’re unable to rent your house, or if your property gets damaged in a covered event.

 - Medical coverage.
 If someone is injured while on your rental property, they may sue you.
 A landlord’s policy may be able to cover the ensuing liabilities.